Skip to content

 Returns

 float | None The cutoff distance for Coulomb calculations, or None if not applicable.
-For "simple" method, this is inf.
-For "ewald", this is None.
+For "simple" this is inf; for "ewald" and "pme" this is None (cutoff is estimated per call from ewald_accuracy).
 Use set_lrcoulomb_method() to change.

 coulomb_method property